emqx/neuronex-helm-charts/charts/neuronex/README.md

 # NeuronEX Chart

-A Helm chart for NeuronEX.
+Helm chart for NeuronEX.

+This chart must be used with [NeuronEX Operator](../neuronex-operator/README.md).

 ## Values Explanation